SamLau95/nbinteract/README.md

 ## Contributors

-This project is developed by [Sam Lau][sam] and Caleb Siu as part of a Masters project at UC Berkeley.
+`nbinteract` is originally developed by [Sam Lau][sam] and Caleb Siu as part of a Masters project at UC Berkeley.
+The code lives under a BSD 3 license and we welcome contributions and pull requests from the community.

+[tutorial]: /tutorial/tutorial_getting_started.html
 [demo]: https://samlau95.gitbooks.io/nbinteract/content/examples/Correlation.html
 [ipywidgets]: https://github.com/jupyter-widgets/ipywidgets
 [bqplot]: https://github.com/bloomberg/bqplot